particle-iot/docs/src/content/reference/firmware.md

 void setup()
 {
   myservo.attach(D0);  // attaches the servo on the D0 pin to the servo object
-  // Use the pins that has PWM on the Photon : D0, D1, D2, D3, A4, A5, WKP, RX, and TX
+  // Only supported on pins that have PWM
 }